-EWCL is a collaborative project between the U.S. Fish and Wildlife Service’s Division of International Conservation, Wildlife Conservation Network, International Fund for Animal Welfare, U.S. Fish and Wildlife National Refuges Division, Houston Zoo, Defenders of wildlife, and White Oak.
-Additionally it receives support from World Wildlife Fund, Wildlife Conservation Society, and Disney Worldwide Conservation Fund.
-It is designed to build capacity for global wildlife conservation within existing conservation organizations and entities.
+The third and final training session and graduation ceremony for the 2013/2014 Emerging Wildlife Conservation Leaders (EWCL) class took place on December 4th and 5th, 2014 at the headquarters of Defenders of Wildlife and World Wildlife Fund in Washington, D.C.
+EWCL -- a collaborative project between groups like White Oak, U.S. Fish and Wildlife Service, International Fund for Animal Welfare, Houston Zoo, and the Wildlife Conservation Network -- was designed to build further capacity for international conservation of wildlife within existing conservation organizations and entities.
 This is accomplished by providing training in leadership and campaigning skills, offering networking and mentoring opportunities, and facilitating tangible on-the-ground conservation projects that benefit imperiled wildlife.

 The 2013/2014 EWCL class was comprised of twenty-two carefully selected up-and-coming leaders in the wildlife conservation field.
 Class members included individuals from a wide variety of non-profit, private, and government groups, as well as five participants from outside the United States.
 This group gathered in Washington, D.C. to present their final two-year project results, share lessons learned, participate in intensive skills and leadership training, and discuss project evaluation and career direction with mentors.

 Training topics covered during this session included: Strategies for Getting Publishing, Fundraising, Multinational Environmental Institutions and Funding Opportunities, Advocacy Training, Endangered Species Act Primer, Presentation Skills, Working with Celebrities, Using Photography in Conservation Work, and Communications Training from Spitfire Strategies.
 In addition, participants presented their final projects to nearly one-hundred EWCL Board members, EWCL Alumni, and prominent conservationists from the DC area.